 However, if you love a detailed, mid-centric sound with deep bass and a good amount of spaciousness, you will dig these.
 Pretty much any music I played on them sounded good, so they are great all-rounders.

 The only complaint I have is regarding the specs.
-While they have aptX for enhanced sound quality with specific devices, it would be nice to have some of the higher data rate codecs like LDAC or aptX HD.
+While they have aptX for enhanced sound quality with specific devices, it would be nice to have higher data rate codecs like LDAC or aptX HD.
 Some of the other features are also a little behind the curve, like Bluetooth 4.2, micro USB charging, and only 15 hours of playback.

 That being said, they sound so good, I can’t help but feel like I’m nitpicking.